san-coding/Hackerearth-Windmill-power-prediction-ML-Hackathon/README.md

 # Hackerearth-Windmill-power-prediction-ML-Hackathon
-Performed Exploratory Data Analysis and used XGBRegressor and ExtraTreesRegressor to get a r2 score of 95.78093, Approach and tools have been mentioned inside the attached ipynb notebook file as markdowns and comments.
+Performed Exploratory Data Analysis and used XGBRegressor and ExtraTreesRegressor to get a r2 score of 95.78093, approach and tools have been mentioned inside the attached ipynb notebook file as markdowns and comments.

 Link to Kaggle Notebook : https://www.kaggle.com/sangaming/hackerearth-windmill-power-prediction